davegregg/socialization/README.md

       ...
     end

-Or a more complex case where users can like and follow each other:
+Or a more complex case where users can like and creep each other:

     class User < ActiveRecord::Base
       ...
-      acts_as_follower
+      acts_as_creeper
-      acts_as_followable
+      acts_as_creepable
       acts_as_liker
       acts_as_likeable
       acts_as_mentionable